Common Roasting Mistakes and How to Avoid Them

-Like baking, roasting has evolved over centuries.
-Roasting is a dry heat cooking method characterized by a relatively high heat and an uncovered pan.
+Like baking, roasting has evolved over the centuries.
+Roasting is a dry heat cooking method characterized by relatively high heat and an uncovered pan.

-Spit roasting, or rotisserie, is a type of roasting that involves turning the meat over a flame so all sides brown evenly while fats (that would normally just drip down into the fire) baste the meat, keeping it moist.
+Spit roasting, or rotisserie, involves turning the meat over a flame, so all sides brown evenly while fats (typically drip down into the fire) baste the meat, keeping it moist.

 In today's lexicon, roasting means to cook in an uncovered pan in an oven.
-In order to simulate a rotisserie in which the entire surface of the meat is cooked by radiation and convection, oven roasted meats are often elevated on a rack to keep the bottom of the meat from resting in its own juices and steaming instead of roasting.
+To simulate a rotisserie in which the entire surface of the meat is cooked by radiation and convection, oven-roasted meats are often elevated on a rack to keep the bottom of the meat from resting in its own juices and steaming instead of roasting.
 Moisture is the enemy of a well-developed crust.

-Since moisture inhibits browning but we want the interior of our roasts to be moist, it is understandable why many people have problems roasting properly.
-We're going to take a look at some of the problems people encounter when roasting and solve them so you, too, can wow your family and friends with your roasting prowess.
+Since moisture inhibits browning, but we want the interior of our roasts to be moist, it is understandable why many people have problems roasting correctly.
+We're going to look at some of the problems people encounter when roasting and solve them so you, too, can wow your family and friends with your roasting prowess.

-First though, let's consider some of the variables inherent in roasting that aren't necessarily mistakes, but personal preference.
+First, though, let's consider some of the variables inherent in roasting that aren't necessarily mistakes but personal preferences.